tburkland/Mac_Scripts/README.md

 ﻿# Mac_Scripts
-This is a small sample of Mac OS Admin scripts created by Tyler Burkland
+This is a small sample of Mac/JAMF Admin scripts created by Tyler Burkland